Charlestone/CMPS143_ass3/README.txt

 · -b binning: Whether you want to bin the features or not.
 It's default value is True.
 · -c classifier: Classifier already trained.
 This allows to run the program with an already
     classifier.
 It's default value is None.
-· -f save_feats: Whether you want to save the features or not.
-It's default value is False.